John Fieldhouse, Baron Fieldhouse: Naval career

 In 1972, with his promotion to commodore, Fieldhouse took command of the Standing Naval Force Atlantic.
 He then moved to the Ministry of Defence, initially as Deputy Director of Naval Warfare and then, from November 1973, as Director of Naval Warfare.
 He was appointed Flag Officer, Second Flotilla in December 1974, promoted to rear admiral on 7 January 1975, and became Flag Officer Submarines as well as NATO Commander Submarines Eastern Atlantic in November 1976.
 He was promoted to vice admiral on 1 April 1978, and became Controller of the Navy in January 1979.
 He was appointed a Knight Commander of the Order of the Bath in 1980 New Year Honours.

-Fieldhouse became Commander-in-Chief Fleet and NATO Commander-in-Chief, Channel and Commander-in-Chief Eastern Atlantic in April 1981, and received promotion to full admiral on 23 July.
+Fieldhouse became Commander-in-Chief Fleet and NATO Commander-in-Chief, Channel and Commander-in-Chief Eastern Atlantic in April 1981, and received promotion to full admiral on 23 July 1981.
 Following the invasion of the Falkland Islands by Argentine forces in April 1982, Fieldhouse was appointed Commander of the Task Force (designated Task Force 317) given responsibility for "Operation Corporate", the mission to recover the Falkland Islands.
 He conducted the campaign, which ended in the surrender of Argentine forces in June 1982, from the Northwood Command Centre.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1982 Birthday Honours and appointed a Knight Grand Cross of the Order of the British Empire on 11 October 1982 "in recognition of service within the operations in the South Atlantic".

 Fieldhouse became First Sea Lord and Chief of Naval Staff on 1 December 1982: in that role he persuaded the British Government to fund the replacement of ships lost in the Falklands War.
 He was promoted to Admiral of the Fleet on 2 August 1985 and became Chief of the Defence Staff later that month.
-He retired in December 1988.
+He stepped down as Chief in December 1988, and retired from the Navy in May 1989.